IAmJonoBo/Hephaestus/README.md

 - `tools refactor opportunities`: summarises advisory refactors with qualitative effort signals to aid prioritisation.
 - `tools qa profile <name>`: inspects guard-rail thresholds and rollout toggles for an individual QA profile.
 - `tools qa coverage`: highlights uncovered lines and risk scores tuned to your coverage goals.
-- `release install`: downloads the latest (or specified) wheelhouse from GitHub Releases, verifies SHA-256 manifests, installs the bundled wheels, and optionally cleans up caches when you're integrating Hephaestus into another repository.
+- `release install`: downloads the latest (or specified) wheelhouse from GitHub Releases, verifies SHA-256 manifests, validates Sigstore attestation bundles when published (with `--require-sigstore`, `--sigstore-identity`, and `--sigstore-pattern` controls), installs the bundled wheels, and optionally cleans up caches when you're integrating Hephaestus into another repository.
-- `cleanup`: scrubs macOS cruft and optional caches/build artefacts from the workspace (also available via `./cleanup-macos-cruft.sh`).
+- `cleanup`: scrubs macOS cruft and optional caches/build artefacts from the workspace with mandatory dry-run previews, typed confirmations for outside-root targets, and JSON audit manifests (also available via `./cleanup-macos-cruft.sh`).
 - `guard-rails`: runs the full quality and security pipeline (cleanup, lint, format, type check, test, audit) in one command.
 Use `--no-format` to skip auto-formatting.
 - `plan`: renders a rich execution plan so teams can visualise orchestration progress during a rollout.

 All commands honour the global logging switches: `--log-format` toggles between human-friendly text and machine-readable JSON, `--log-level` adjusts verbosity, and `--run-id` stamps every log event with a correlation identifier for distributed tracing.
+Events now follow the structured schema defined in `hephaestus.telemetry`, and each CLI invocation binds an operation identifier so downstream systems can correlate release, cleanup, and guard-rail activity.

 #### Shell Completions